jonathanglasmeyer/ai-analysis-for-lichess/.ai/tasks/prd-supabase-auth.md

 ## 5. Non-Goals (Out of Scope)

 -   **Payment Integration:** The implementation of purchasing additional analysis packs is not part of this feature.
--   **Custom Password Reset Flow:** A custom UI for the "Forgot Password" flow is not required.
-We will rely on the default mechanism provided by Supabase.

 -   **Dedicated Profile Page:** All user-relevant information (email, analysis count) will be displayed directly in the popup.
 No separate profile page is needed.

 ## 6. Design & UI/UX Considerations